retorquere/zotero-better-bibtex/site/content/preferences/_index.md

 default: `2`

-When &gt; 0, BBT will automatically fill the citation key it generates for an item after this many seconds.
+When &gt; 0, BBT will automatically fill the citation key for an item that does not currently have one after this many seconds.
+When 0, keys will only be generated on user request.

 ## Keeping citation keys unique